kivy/kivy/doc/sources/gsoc.rst

     is intended in the future.

   Description:
     Needs support for generating RPM, DEB, DMG, and EXE files.
 You will be required to write code that creates a RPM, DEB, DMG, EXE target see https://github.com/kivy/buildozer/tree/master/buildozer/targets for details.
-    extending buildozer backends supports
+    Optimize final package size.
+Introspect all the python files, extract all the symbols (global variables / functions / class / class methods), mark all the symbol needed (whitelist) from a file as well generate a stripped version of all the python files with only the part needed.

   References:
     - https://github.com/kivy/Buildozer